Hong Kong airport: Flights resume after violent protests | DW | 14.08.2019

 According to the South China Morning Post, there were around 50 protesters who had spent the night at the airport and remained in the terminal Wednesday morning.

 The Airport Authority of Hong Kong issued a statement Wednesday saying that it had obtained an interim injunction "to restrain persons from unlawfully and willfully obstructing or interfering with the proper use" of the airport.
-The statement also said that protests and demonstrations were banned in all areas of the airport, except for those permitted by authorities.
+The statement also said that protests and demonstrations were banned in any area of the airport not permitted by authorities.

 Hong Kong has been reeling under protests that began 10 weeks ago in opposition to a bill that would allow the territory to extradite people facing criminal charges to mainland China.
 But the movement has expanded to include wider calls for democracy.